dilan-dio4/Keagate/README.md

 ## About The Project

 Keagate is a self-hosted, high-performance cryptocurrency payment gateway.
-Payments can administer via the API or with the built-in invoicing client (image below).
+Payments can administered with the [API]() for flexibility or with the built-in invoicing client (*image below*).

-**Currently support currencies: Solana, Cardano, Litecoin, and Dash.** (Bitcoin, Ripple coming next)
+**Currently support currencies: Bitcoin, Ethereum, Dogecoin, Solana, Litecoin, Polygon, and Dash.**

-Todo: all trezor compatible chains falls to coinlib, others are built custom here.

 <p align="left">
   <img src="assets/invoice-frame.png" width="650" alt="Invoice Preview">